makrai/notes/rogers2002-bertology.md

     performance correlated with the amount of shared vocabulary
   * no (Wang+ 2019b),
     bilingual BERT models don't need shared vocabulary
-  * no, crossling transfer is possible by swapping lecserélve the model vocab without any shared word-pieces (Artetxe+ 2019)
+  * no, crossling transfer is possible by swapping {lecserélve} the model vocab without any shared word-pieces (Artetxe+ 2019)
-* proposals were made for improving mBERT:
+* proposals for improving mBERT:
   * fine-tuning on multilingual datasets by freezing the bottom layers (Wu and Dredze, 2019)
   * improving word alignment in fine-tuning (Cao+ 2019)